Have you ever misplaced something you not only wanted to find . . . but you had to find.

-Remember this. . .the government that’s big enough to give you everything you want is also big enough to take away everything you’ve got.
-[Excerpt from Paul Harvey’s book Remember These Things.]
+Remember what Thomas Jefferson once said. . .the government that’s big enough to give you everything you want is also big enough to take away everything you’ve got.

 As believers, our deliverance has never come from Egypt (the world financial system) and it never will.